2naturedigital/BabyToy/README.md

 # Rattler

 Rattler by 2NatureDigital is licensed under CC BY-NC-SA 4.0.
-To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0
+To view a copy of this license, visit: https://creativecommons.org/licenses/by-nc-sa/4.0

 As parents ourselves, we feel the need to inspire growing minds without unsolicited interferences that are out of our control.